 When the first Mortal Kombat was released on the Super Nintendo Entertainment System, Nintendo, who had a family acceptability policy that included the prohibition of graphic depictions of death and excessive violence in games released on its systems, asked for the gore from that game to be removed and to tone down the more gruesome fatalities.
 Consequently that version sold poorly.
 As a result, Nintendo finally agreed to capitulate on those guidelines for Mortal Kombat II and allowed all the original gore and fatalities to appear in the US and UK SNES versions (the Japanese version was censored, such as having green blood), but still put a warning on the box.
 The SNES version was considered to be the best home version available and its sales reflected that.
 See more

-When Kitana performs her "kiss of death" fatality on Liu Kang, his forearm bands disappear.
+When Kitana performs her "kiss of death" fatality on the second player (silver colored) Kitana, her costume changes from silver to blue.
 See more

 [says it sometimes during Shao Kahn's intro against the player's character